FunGeST/Palimpsest/README.md

 `1]. mut_data`: __somatic mutation data__

 * `Sample`: Sample identifier.
 Any alphanumeric string.
-* `Type`: Mutation type [SNV/Indel].
+* `Type`: Mutation type [SNV (e.g. C > A), INS for insertions (e.g. C > CAAA), DEL for deletions (e.g. CTAC > C)].
+Although Palimpsest has double base substitution (DBS) extraction and analysis capacaties, DBS mutations are encoded by 2 consecutive lines of SNVs and so their type should remain as such.
 * `CHROM`: Chromosome.
 Between chr1 and chr22 or the chrX or chrY ('chr' prefix required).
 * `POS`: Mutation position.
 A positive integer.
 * `REF`: Reference base(s): Each base must be one of A,C,G,T (upper case).
-Multiple bases are permitted.
+Multiple bases are permitted for deletions only.
 The value in the POS field refers to the position of the first base in the string.
 * `ALT`: Alternate base(s): Each base must be one of A,C,G,T (upper case).
-Multiple bases are permitted.
+Multiple bases are permitted for insertions only.
 The value in the POS field refers to the position of the first base in the string.
 * `Tumor_Varcount`: Number of variant bases at the position in the tumor sample.
 * `Tumor_Depth`: Tumor sample sequencing depth at the position.
 * `Normal_Depth`: Normal sample sequencing depth at the position.